 “What We Heard: The Future of Public Relations in Canada” outlines what we discussed, what you told us and what it means for CPRS in the coming years.
 Using this feedback, the FCPRSC developed a proposed Strategic Framework for the CPRS and once again sought input on a new vision, a new mission and four new strategic goals, and tested it with both members and non-members.

 The response was overwhelming with 500 Public Relations professionals weighing in and validating the vision, mission and goals and giving the National Board a clear mandate to adopt the new direction.

 Our new Strategic Framework is more than a guide for how the CPRS will provide member value and advocate for our profession, it is a collective commitment to creating a community of public relations professionals dedicated to professional development, delivering strategic value to our organizations and supporting and promoting ethical public relations in Canada and around the world.

 The Canadian Public Relations Society and its members are recognized as the champions for ethical, strategic public relations and communications management.

-We build a national public relations community through professional development and accreditation, collaboration with thought leaders, professional standards and a code of ethics, advocating for the profession, and supporting members at every stage of their careers.
+We build a national public relations and communications management community through professional development and accreditation, collaboration with thought leaders, a commitment to ethics and a code of professional standards, advocacy for the profession, and support to members at every stage of their careers.